 Size 8 apartments

-The project is a residential redevelopment of a small, urban infill site, situated within an Architectural Conservation Area in Georgian Dublin 2.
 The site is prominent, siting within the terrace at Percy Place at the perpendicular Grand Canal bridge junction leading to Mount Street Crescent and St Stephens Church, colloquially known as ‘The Pepper Canister Church’.

 Pre-existing on site was a two storey mid-century detached dwelling, formerly owned by Waterways Ireland and in disrepair.
 The redevelopment infilled and joined the adjacent 4-storey terraces with a new apartment building containing 8 new apartments.

 The context of the site varies dependent on approach.
 Approaching form the east, it appears as a continuation of the established Canal-facing Georgian terraced buildings.
 Approaching from the west, the context is that of a 1970s long and horizontally expressed brick office building.
 The western approach reveals the step in the site shape and prominence of the site’s gable face.
 Approaching from the north, from Mount Street Crescent, the site forms the terminating view across the bridge and is full frontal.